acw414/eLISA/README.md

   ```
 (where inputfile.txt is the name of the user's own input file)

-**Please note:** The user must use the correct name and spelling of the country of choice. **Use quotation marks** around the name to avoid confusion with country names that include spaces.
+**Please note:** The user must use the correct name and spelling of the country of choice. **Use quotation marks* around the country name** to avoid confusion with names that include spaces.
 Incorrect spelling will still create *results.csv* but it will show 0% invasive species.
 Having 0% invasiveness could indicate a spelling error, but your dataset could also have 0 invasive species.

 ## Expected Output